|On Ground Programs|

 If the University exercises its right to drop students for non-payment, students must re-register for the courses.
 Payment of the outstanding tuition does not constitute re-registration and does not ensure the student a seat in any class.

-Requests for a tuition refund must be made in writing to the business office or indicated on the withdrawal form available in the registrar's office.
+Must be indicated on the withdrawal form available in the registrar's office.
 Registration, admission application fee and late fees are non-refundable.

 A student who is receiving financial aid will be subject to the refund policy established by federal guidelines.